k3s-io/docs/docs/networking/basic-network-options.md

 Note that you may configure any valid `cluster-cidr` and `service-cidr` values, but the above masks are recommended.
 If you change the `cluster-cidr` mask, you should also change the `node-cidr-mask-size-ipv4` and `node-cidr-mask-size-ipv6` values to match the planned pods per node and total node count.
 The largest supported `service-cidr` mask is /12 for IPv4, and /112 for IPv6.
 Remember to allow ipv6 traffic if you are deploying in a public cloud.

+When using IPv6 addresses that are not publicly routed, for example in the ULA range, you might want to add the `--flannel-ipv6-masq` option to enable IPv6 NAT, as per default pods use their pod IPv6 address for outgoing traffic.

 If you are using a custom CNI plugin, i.e. a CNI plugin other than Flannel, the additional configuration may be required.
 Please consult your plugin's dual-stack documentation and verify if network policies can be enabled.

 :::warning Known Issue